akhil9650/standard-datasets/README.md

 #4 Insurance Claim Prediction using XGBoost

-#5 Credit Card Fraud detection using RandomForestClassifier and Data Visualisation
+#5 Credit Card Fraud detection using RandomForestClassifier and Logistic Regression

+      -Comparing performances of the two libraries in fraud detection

+      -Shuffing dataset to handle imbalance of fraud and non-fraud cases

 #6 Credit Card Fraud Detection using XGBoost Library